near-ndc/voting-v1/voting_body/README.md

 ## Creating proposals

 Every human can create a proposal.
 The proposals are organized in 2 queues (pre-vote queue and active queue) in order to filter out spam proposals.
 When creating a proposal, the submitter must stake a bond.
 If `pre-vote bond` is attached, then the proposal goes to the pre-vote queue.
-If active queue bond is attached then the proposal goes directly to active queue.
+If `active_queue_bond` is attached then the proposal goes directly to active queue (_fast track_ - no need for getting a pre-vote support, but the proposer takes a responsibility of being slashed if the proposal is marked as spam).

 Proposal can only be created by an IAH verified account.
 We use `is_human_call` method.
 Example call: